UntitledsTakenNOOOO/dehacked-attack/README.md

 * Hell Cleric: Fires imp fireballs rapidly.
 Spawns commonly with revenants.
 	* Change: Has 300 health instead of 200, due to being in a slot with 300 base health.

+NEW DOOM COMMUNITY PROJECT 2 (Newdoom Community Team, 2009)
+* Slomnibus: Suicide Cacodemon.
+Fast moving monster that flies above the ground.
+Once one of these guys bites down on you, they'll explode.
+* Possessed Clone Marine: These former marines won't charge at you; instead they will crouch for cover and fire without mercy with their powerful machineguns.
+	* Only appears as an Icon of Sin (or other spawn shooter) summon and does not spawn naturally.

 SCYTHE X (Erik Alm, 2009):
-* Shadow Imp: These mysterious monsters shoot fireballs that summon strange spiritual creatures.
+* Spirit Imp: These mysterious monsters shoot fireballs that summon strange spiritual creatures.
 Spawns with imps uncommonly, but imps are VERY common.
-* Shadow Elemental: A variant of the Pain Elemental; this variant shoots out spirits-summing projectiles fast, and release more spirits when they die.
+* Spirit Elemental: A variant of the Pain Elemental; this variant shoots out spirits-summing projectiles fast, and release more spirits when they die.
 * Shadow Spirit: The aforementioned spiritual creatures summoned by the Shadow Imp.
 They do not spawn naturally.

 JENESIS (Jimmy, 2011):